-Following the National Infrastructure Assessment, the Commission launched a partnership programme for cities and city regions across the country, to share knowledge and expertise and to help local leaders develop long-term strategies that link transport, housing and job opportunities.
+Following the National Infrastructure Assessment, the Commission launched a partnership programme for cities and city regions cross the country, to share knowledge and expertise and to help local leaders develop long-term strategies that link transport, housing and job opportunities.
 You can find more detail about the programme in the tabs on the left hand side of this page.